Social Media Policy

 Your social media policy can also be a key tool in protecting a business from defamatory statements and damage to your reputation or company image.
 A social media policy can be added to complete a company’s staff handbook, or it can be a stand-alone policy.

-A: There are four reasons why a Social Media Policy is important.- There is a potential risk of company secrets, strategies and confidential information being leaked.
+- There is a potential risk of company secrets, strategies and confidential information being leaked.

 - there could be infringements on a third party’s intellectual property rights (e.g., a business using a Meme that infringes on copyright).